-- 1. Ensure that you installed .NET Runtime 6.0 before you upgrade your Linux VDA to the current release. - 2.
-Upgrade your Linux VDA on the template machine:
+- 1. Ensure that you installed .NET before you upgrade your Linux VDA to the current release. - Install .NET Runtime 8.0 on all supported Linux distributions except Amazon Linux 2. - For Amazon Linux 2, continue to install .NET Runtime 6.0.